The Undergraduate Student Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 When assignments are made, the Undergraduate Student Housing Office will e-mail you with instructions on how to accept and sign your contract(s).

-- Complete the special needs housing form online.
+- Complete the medical accommodation form online.

 - Identify rooms that meet your needs and include them on your application.

 - Your room will be assigned based on all of the information you provide and not solely the rooms you identify.

 Rooms larger than a double are not available for medical accommodation.
 No more than two single rooms are available to medical accommodation applicants and their draw group.

 *Please Note* As of March 6, 2019, the medical accommodation application has closed.
 Students seeking housing should first attempt to secure a room that meets their needs through regular room draw.
 If unsuccessful, students should apply to the medical accommodation waitlist, but changes will not be made until October 2019.